 Can more than one faculty member at the same university receive a course development grant?

 Yes, more than one faculty member at the same university can receive a grant.
-The faculty members must be in separate departments and the university must be sufficiently large to support two applied history courses.
+The university must be sufficiently large to support more than one applied history course.